MasterAI-Inc/libauto/README.md

 time.sleep(1.0)
 ```

 **Important Note:** The call to `set_steering()` is asynchronous; that is, the function returns immediately, very likely _before_ the wheels have actually had a chance to fully turn to the desired angle!
 Furthermore, the call only "lasts" for 1 second, then the angle will automatically revert back to _straight_.
-As a result you must call `set_steering()` in a loop to keep it "active".
+As a result you must call `set_steering()` in a loop to keep it active.
 (This is a safety feature, allowing the car to revert to going straight if your program crashes or if the Pi loses communication with the microcontroller.)

 ### Precise throttle